-Many of our outstanding teachers commented on the importance of how they evaluate students.
-As they pointed out, the evaluation defines much of the course for students.
+Outstanding teachers comment on the importance of how they evaluate students.
+Evaluation often defines our courses for students, and it also where we often inadvertently undercut our learning objectives.
 We may say that we want students to learn how to think critically, but if we grade them on other matters (punctuality of their work, neatness, liveliness of their writing, etc.), we have re-defined the learning objectives in the minds of students.

 The following exercise should help focus on learning objectives in designing evaluations of student learning:

 Choose an assignment or examination that is designed to promote and/or elicit an important aspect of the learning you intend for students in one of your courses.
 Write a brief reflective memo in which you comment on what the assignment/student-work samples reveal about students’ learning in your course; think of the audience for your memo as a committee that is conducting a departmental program review and wishes to construct a map of what and how students learn about your field as they move through various departmental courses.

 As you write your reflective memo, use any of the following prompts that you find provocative:

 - How is the assignment or exam important to your overall intentions, course design, conception of your field and the way you want students to understand it?
 Are there distinctly different formats or focuses you could have chosen for this assignment/exam that would have highlighted different dimensions of the idea or the field?

 - Why did you structure the assignment/exam in the way that you did?
 How does its particular questions, problems or application reveal differences in student understandings or interpretations of a critical concept you are teaching?
 What patterns emerge as you study your students’ work?